strangejmaster/ASCII_Graphing/README.md

 ## Getting Started

-To start you graphing journey simply import the graphing package with `import ASCII_Graphs.*;` From here `Frame2D` objects can be created and different graphing methods with the `Graph` class.
-Have fun!
+Getting started is simple with some quick examples found in the `Examples` folder!

 ## Terminology

-* Frames - Objects that store data to be graphed or just saved
+* DataSet - An object which stores some data along with helpful pieces of information to be included when graphed
+* Frame - Objects which store a completed graph
-* Graphs - Methods in the Graph class which graph Frame objects in different ways
+* Graph - Methods in the Graph class which graph DataSets returning a Frame object

 ## Footnotes